yungchi623/VideoCube1.6/README.md

 # Guideline
 * VolumeBasedGHT.cpp: VBGHT feature and vote function.
+* FrameSequenceToCubes: Compute cubes from frame sequence.
+* VBGHTSimular: Rank of simular and output.
+* SparseMatrix: Record result of VolumeBasedGHT.
+* CountRank: Compute behavior rank and detect motion.

 # Remark
 How to use this program, we can reference 程式說明.docx.